-A Full and Final Settlement (F&F) happens when a creditor agrees:
+In a Full and Final Settlement (F&F) a creditor agrees:

-- to accept less than the whole debt amount to clear it (“full”), and
+- to accept less than the whole amount to clear it (“full”), and

-- that thay won’t take action to recover the rest (“final”).
+- that they won’t take action to recover the rest (“final”).

 This is sometimes called a “partial settlement” and sometimes a “short settlement”.

-A creditor may write to you to suggest a F&F – this usually happens if you have defaulted on the debt or are in a debt management plan.
-Or you can offer a F&F to a creditor.
+You can offer a F&F to a creditor.
+Or a creditor may write to you to suggest an F&F. This usually happens if you have defaulted on the debt or have been in a debt management plan for a while.

 - a redundancy payment (make sure you will still have enough money to live on and pay the mortgage until you find another job);